Dr Laura Lopez-Fernandez

 I welcome research supervisions on all of the above topics.

 Peer-reviewed publications include five sole-authored books, book chapters and articles in specialized journals.
 Recent books include Expresión y Experimentación en la poesía no discursiva en España y Cuba (in press); Poesía Visual y Experimental: Estudios Críticos (2014) and Form and Perception in Visual Poetry (2008).
-In the area of digital humanities I have launched and coordinated the Julio Campal Experimental Poetry Collection (US), the intl. journal Experimental Poetics and Aesthetics (NZ),and the book of essays Exile and Identity in the Hispanic world among others.
+In the area of digital humanities, I have launched and coordinated the Julio Campal Experimental Poetry Collection (US), the intl. journal Experimental Poetics and Aesthetics (NZ), and the book of essays Exile and Identity in the Hispanic world among others.
 Recent contributions to international literary projects include Historia Crítica de la poesía mexicana (F.C.E. & CONACULTA Mex.
 2015), and La poesía actual en el espacio público (Edit.
 Orbis Tertius, 2015).
-I am member of several editorial boards and I have been the recipient of several teaching and research awards.
+I am a member of several editorial boards and I have been the recipient of several teaching and research awards.

 Expresión y Experimentación en la poesía no discursiva en España y Cuba.
 CIPPCE.
 USC, Spain.